mittelmark/DGTcl/pandoc-tcl-filter/lib/tsvg/tsvg.md

 > Writes the current svg code into the given filename with the given width and height settings.

+__tsvg viewBox__

+> Returns the SVG code as viewBox code which can be directly embedded within HTML pages.

 __tsvg write__ _filename_

 > writes the current svg code into the given filename with the current width and height settings.